 Hamre lamented that she sees some resistance with a number of chiefs or training departments who feel that the online or roll-call training is sufficient, but she said that we can do better.

 “While both of those trainings are better than nothing, they leave much to be desired.
 There is little-to-no room for ‘what if’ questions, question-and-answer time, and no time for sharing real examples.
 That’s where — I personally feel — the real learning takes place,” Hamre said.

-Longtime readers of this space know that I’m a strong advocate for 10-minute training If that’s all you’ve got time and budget for, then that’s going to have to be sufficient for your ASD training, but I’ve also attended several seminars on the subject of police interaction with these people.
+I’m a strong advocate for 10-minute training If that’s all you’ve got time and budget for, then that’s going to have to be sufficient for your ASD training.

 “The officers who come out to receive some comprehensive training almost universally are happy they did.
 The evaluations we get — and some of the personal conversations post training — typically include comments like ‘I wish my entire department could have this training’ or ‘we need to have a refresher course every year on Autism’,” Hamre said.